Mattd56/AmazingMaze/README.md

 solve the maze from a point next to the start to the end point

 ## base case
+The start point is directly adjacent to the end point
-## English or pseudocode description of algorithm
+## English or pseudocode description of algorith
+If
+  the start point is directly adjacent to the end point then
+  ??
+Else if
+  the start point is directly adjacent to a dead end then
+  ??
+Else
+  Solve the maze from a point next to the start to the end point

 ## class(es), with fields and methods
 ## version *n* wish list